jaschadub/VectorSmuggle/docs/attack_vectors.md

 ## Executive Summary

-VectorSmuggle demonstrates multiple sophisticated attack vectors that exploit the inherent characteristics of vector embeddings and RAG systems.
-These vectors represent novel approaches to data exfiltration that bypass traditional security controls.
+VectorSmuggle demonstrates multiple attack vectors that exploit the inherent characteristics of vector embeddings and RAG systems.
+These vectors represent approaches to data exfiltration that may bypass traditional security controls.

 ## Primary Attack Vectors